Beginner level

 Timing Your Weedkiller Applications

-Avoid treating during drought conditions when grass is stressed, as this can increase the risk of damage to your turf.
-Similarly, don't apply weedkillers when very hot weather is forecast, as this can cause leaf scorch on both weeds and grass.
+Avoid treating during drought conditions when grass is stressed, as this can increase the risk of turf damage.
+Similarly, don’t apply weedkillers when very hot weather is forecast, as this can cause leaf scorch on both weeds and grass.

 Wait at least three days after mowing before applying weedkiller, as weeds need sufficient leaf area to absorb the chemical effectively.
 Conversely, refrain from mowing for several days after treatment to allow for maximum absorption time.